nus-cs2103-AY2122S2/ip/docs/README.md

 Expected outcome:

+```
 Jerry adds a DeadlineTask with the specified name.

-```
-expected output
 ```
 Example:

 ![](./assets/deadline.png)